 For a Forex Broker, one of the most challenging aspects of the business is dealing with their liquidity needs.
 Forex Brokers that could not qualify for their own Prime Brokerage account were left to having multiple accounts with many other brokers.
 Some Brokers would use FXCM and Saxo as their liquidity sources but need to have multiple accounts.
-Trying to keep track of positions and to manage a book from multiple accounts like this is very challenging if not impossible.
-Especially if the broker does not use a trade reporting system to keep track of everything.
+Trying to keep track of positions and to manage a book from various accounts like this is very challenging if not impossible.
+Primarily if the broker does not use a trade reporting system to keep track of everything.

 Another important and often overlooked aspect of choosing a Prime of Prime is the infrastructure.
 Do they have server security and connectivity around the globe?
 Think about where you are clients are located.
-If you have many clients in a place like China this can be especially challenging.
+If you have many clients in a place like China, this can be especially challenging.
 Make sure that the POP has a server located in Hong Kong or somewhere in Asia where it is easier for the clients to connect from.